Prodeko/ilmo/@app/config/README.md

 various places in the app, for example:

 - `fromEmail` - the email address to send emails from.
-- `awsRegion` - used for sending emails with Amazon SES.
 - `projectName` - sourced from `package.json`; the name of your project!
 - `companyName` - for copyright ownership.
 - `emailLegalText` - legal text to put at the bottom of emails.
 Since all emails